erafkin/gender_detection_queer_accuracy/README.md

 - `source venv/bin/activate`
 - `pip install -r requirements.txt`

+This was also tested and run in Python 3.6 because that is what the HPC had.

 The models were trained on the Georgetown Google HPC, there are slurm scripts [here](scripts/slurm/) if you are curious about what resources were used or if you want to replicate it.

 ## Data